Golden tag frequently asked questions

 In most areas we've tagged fish from already existing populations within healthy waterways, that have had minimal impacts from the fires.
 These fish were caught, tagged and then released for recapture by a lucky fisher.
 Some fish have also been stocked in certain lakes and impoundments (e.g. trout).

 How do the prizes work?

 To win one of the prizes up for grabs, you'll need to catch a fish with a golden tag and report the details of your catch, with photo evidence, to the Victorian Fisheries Authority (see ‘how do I claim a prize?’ below).
-The first ten fishers to catch a fish with a golden tag and report it will win a $10,000 prize.
-All tagged fish caught and reported after these first ten will be worth $2,000 each for the duration of the promotion.
+Always check the tag on the fish.
+If the tag has a monetary value listed, the prize corresponds to the value on the tag. eg: VFA WINNER $10K or VFA WINNER $2K.
+If the tag does not have a value listed but says VFA WINNER, it is worth $2,000.

 How do I claim a prize?